COVID-19 (coronavirus) - temporary changes to our services

 Online appointment service

-To speak to a member of our team please call us on 01373 301301.
+Alternatively, to speak to a member of our team please call us on 01373 301301.
 Our care navigators will ask you a series of questions in order to be able to assess your need.
 We recognise that our telephone lines are extremely busy at the current time and ask for your patience and understanding whilst we work to speak with you as soon as we can.

 If you have concerns or queries about coronavirus please do not call the practice, but visit the NHS coronavirus advice page.
 If you have symptoms of coronavirus do not visit the practice, a pharmacy or hospital.
-Instead, please use the NHS 111 coronavirus service.
+Instead, please use the NHS 111 service.

 Appointments it is important you still attend